-There is no shortage of fun activities to keep the kids amused on a family day out to Scotland’s Capital.
+There's no shortage of fun activities to keep the kids amused on a family day out to Scotland’s Capital.

-Edinburgh Castle is the number one visitor attraction in Edinburgh and is perfect for family days out.
+Edinburgh Castle is undoubtedly one of Scotland's top visitor attractions and is perfect for family days out.
 Dominating the city skyline, step inside and discover tales from our ancient past.

 The Real Mary King's Close

 With your guide, uncover the mysterious goings-on of its former residents as tales of murders, plagues and mysteries are unravelled.

 A journey through Scotland’s horrible history, accompanied by a cast of former Edinburgh residents, you will scream and laugh your way through the city’s murky past.

 Let’s start with a bang as we journey through time and learn about our past, present and future with interactive exhibits and mind blowing technology.
-Another must for family days out.
+A must for family days out.

 Greyfriars Bobby, a Skye terrier, became a local celebrity, even making a friend of the Lord Provost of the time.
 His memory is celebrated by a granite drinking fountain, complete with bronze cast of Bobby (which is also the smallest listed structure in Edinburgh).
 Just be prepared for the inevitable question – ‘can we keep him?’ – when you visit!

 Royal Botanic Gardens Edinburgh

-For those seeking some fresh air then a stroll through Princes Street Gardens or the Royal Botanic Gardens in Inverleith is a great way to get some gentle exercise whilst enjoying the delightful seasonal flora.
+For those seeking some fresh air then a stroll through The Royal Botanic Garden Edinburgh in Inverleith is a great way to get some gentle exercise whilst enjoying the delightful seasonal flora.

 The volcanoes of Edinburgh

 Give your kids something to brag about in the school playground and take them to climb a volcano during your visit to Edinburgh.
 In fact, if you’re feeling energetic - there are two you can go up; Arthur’s Seat and Castle Rock.
-Relax, they are now extinct so no need to worry about molten lava.
+Relax, they are now extinct so no need to worry about molten lava!

 Edinburgh Zoo is a top visitor attraction which can be enjoyed by all the family.
 With over 1,000 wildlife animals you can watch the penguins paddle, the chimps chat or say hello to Tian Tian and Yang Guang the UK’s only giant pandas.